Workout Routine Chest Shoulders Triceps

 Supersets are a time-efficient way to challenge your muscles and keep your heart rate elevated throughout your workout.
 By performing two exercises back to back with minimal rest in between, you can maximize your training session.
 Here are four supersets targeting your chest, shoulders, and triceps:

-See also Workout Routine Dance
+See also Workout Routine Hourglass

 Superset 1: Bench press + Push-ups